-Chairwoman Foxx (House): A partisan bill has moved through committee & she is seeking Floor time for the measure this spring.
+Chairwoman Foxx (House): A partisan bill has moved through committee & she is seeking Floor time for the measure as soon as possible.

-Chairman Alexander (Senate) is looking at having a bill out this spring.
+Chairman Alexander (Senate) is looking at having a bill out at some point.

 The election year could factor in to the depth and breadth of the reauthorization - 7/11 Dems on HELP are up for re-election in 2018.